-- Other Students: 201 satisfies requirements for most schools.
-Check with your advisor.
+Other Students: 201 meets requirements for most schools at RU.
+Please check with your advisor.

 This course explores the changing meaning of college in America, with a focus on the increasing privatization of public education.
 Research topics might include the rising costs of college and matching student debt, the disconnect between student life and academics, the stressful competition for admission to the most selective schools, the expense of remedial education, the rise of big time college sports as a revenue stream, the history of student protest movements, the role of fraternities and sororities, and the complex relationship between faculty and corporations.
 As part of the class, students will be required to conduct at least one primary source interview that is appropriate to their projects.
 This is a hybrid course with meetings one day each week supplemented by online activities, which will include keeping a research blog and participating in online discussion forums.